 The Winter Road is in a region served by no other highways and for 10 months of the year is accessible only by air.
-The road can travel 600 kms to the Contwoyto Lake.
-In recent years, the road has been constructed 400 km north of Yellowknife to reach the Ekati (Dominion Diamond Mine), Diavik and DeBeers Diamond Mines.
+In recent years, the road has been constructed 400 km north of Yellowknife to reach the Ekati (Arctic Canadian Diamond Company Ltd.), Diavik and DeBeers Diamond Mines.

 In 2008 DeBeers became the third partner in the JV Winter Road Project.
 DeBeers was constructing a Diamond Mine at Snap Lake.
 The Snap Lake mine closed in 2015.
 DeBeers still maintains their partnership operating their new Gahcho Kue Diamond Mine.

 The 2019 JV Winter Road season was the 20th anniversary of the JV Winter Road.
 The main purpose of the Winter Road today is to resupply the Diamond Mines north of Yellowknife.

 The Tibbitt to Contwoyto Winter Road (TCWR) begins at Tibbitt Lake which is the end of Highway 4, known as the Ingraham Trail.